Pete Giftopoulos: Professional career

-Saskatchewan Roughriders

 The Saskatchewan Roughriders selected Giftopoulos with the sixth overall pick in the 1988 CFL entry draft.
 After being cut by the Steelers, Giftopoulos refused to report to practice and asked for a trade.

-Hamilton Tiger-Cats

 The Hamilton Tiger-Cats traded for Giftopoulos and a second-round draft selection in exchange for two other players.
 He initially spent time at linebacker, but then moved to defensive line, then offensive line, then back to linebacker.

 Personal life

 Pete's father Paul Giftopoulos was a professional soccer player in Greece before immigrating to Canada.
 Two of Pete's brothers also played college football.
 Pete also played basketball and soccer in high school and threw shot put.

-After his playing career finishes, Giftopoulos became a restaurant entrepreneur in Hamilton and later returned to Penn State for kinesiology classes.
+After his playing career ended, Giftopoulos became a restaurant entrepreneur in Hamilton and later returned to Penn State for kinesiology classes.
 He married and had children.